 "Just listen.
 Please just listen," I said so quietly it was silence to my ears.

-He nodded stiffly, never shifting his dark and pained eyes from me.
-"When you left me, Edward, I died.
-That girl who believed you loved her, that trusted you, she died under the onslaught of the pessimistic, self-destructive version of my mother who lived within me.
+He nodded stiffly, never shifting his dark and pained eyes from mine.
+"When you left me, I died.
+That girl who believed you loved her, who trusted you, she died under the onslaught of the pessimistic, self-destructive version of my mother who lived within me.
 My world was dark; it was pain, suffering."

 "And after I came back?"
 Edward asked quietly.